MelroseSaint/SkimmerReport/README.md

 4. **No exact location exposure** - Zone-based visualization only
 5. **No IDE lock-in** - Clean, portable architecture
 6. **AI is advisory, not foundational** - App works without AI
+7. **Automated Processing** - Reports are automatically validated and processed

 ## Technology Stack